hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/patternfly-alert.md

 * *Title* : Title to show on the alert. (optional)
 * *Description* : Text to show in the body of the alert. (optional)
 * *Icon* : Icon to show next to the title. (optional)
+* *IconClose* : Icon to use for close button.
+Default "times".
 * *IconWeight*, *IconLibrary* : See [Icon](/icon)
 * *Inline* : Show the inline variant?
 Default false. (optional)
 * *Dismissable* : Can the alert be dismissed?
 Default true.